ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 ```

 **Key Points**:
-- REGO and Terraform policies are **independent** - they don't feed into each other
+- REGO and Aqua policies are **independent** - they don't feed into each other
 - REGO runs in **CI/CD pipeline** as a quality gate
-- Terraform policies are **enforced by Aqua platform** at different stages
+- Aqua policies are **enforced by Aqua platform** at different stages (Image Assurance → K8s Admission → Runtime)
 - Both provide complementary protection layers
+- Terraform is just the IaC tool for managing Aqua policy configuration

 ---